 Gather the ingredients.

-Measure stock into a pot and place over high heat on your stove.
+Pour the stock into a medium-size pot over high heat.
 Bring to a boil and remove from heat.
-(If using stock cubes or powder, be sure they are well dissolved in the boiling water.)

 Add the saffron threads, turmeric, cumin, garlic, chili, and fish sauce (or salt) to the hot stock.
 Stir well.

 Pour this mixture into your rice cooker together with the rice.
 Stir and cover.

 Switch on the cooker.
 When the rice is done, fluff with a fork or chopsticks.
 The dried chili may have risen to the top, so just mix it in.

 Serve the rice as an accompaniment to your main dish.

 Which Stock is Best for Cooking?

 Homemade stock is always best for cooking, as it has better flavor and lower amounts of sodium than store-bought stock.
 But making stock just for the purpose of a recipe is usually not time-friendly, and unless you have frozen stock, it's likely you'll need to buy the stock you use for cooking.